 Finally, click the Update settings button to save the changes.

 Here you can configure the show again tab for the cookie bar on your website.
-Show again tab helps your users to revoke their consent, which is a requirement for the GDPR compliance.
+Show again tab helps your users to revoke their consent, which is one of the major requirements under GDPR compliance.

-Tab Postion – Choose a position to display the tab.
+- Tab Position – Choose a position to display the tab.
 Right is chosen by default.

 Click Update settings.

 The cookie bar contains buttons such as Accept, Reject, Settings, and Read More link.
-This section is for customizing each of them.
+This section is for customising each of them.

-Text – If you want the button text to say anything other than Accept, you can add it here.
-Accept is give as default.
+- Text – If you want the button to have custom text, you can add it here.

-Text colour – Choose a text colour for the button.
-White is the default test color.
+- Text colour – Choose a text colour for the button.

-Show as – If you want to show the button as a link, you can choose Link here.
-Button is chosen by default.
+- Show as – If you want to show the button as a link, you can choose Link here.
+Button is chosen by default here.

-Background colour – Choose a background colour for the button.
-Green is the default colour for background.
+- Background colour – Choose a background colour for the button.

 Click Update Settings.

-The settings button is also used in the cookie bar to allow further control over cookies to users.
-Here are the possible customisations for the cookie settings button.
+The settings button is used in the cookie bar to allow further control over cookies to users.

 Read More Link